LorenzoPapi/FreezeTag/README.md

 **Note: This plugin uses a modified Impostor server version, you need it to make the plugin work.**

 ## Installation
-1. Download the modified server from [here](https://github.com/LorenzoPapi/FreezeTag/releases) and download the [latest release](https://github.com/LorenzoPapi/FreezeTag/releases) of the plugin.
+1. Download the latest modified server from [here](https://ci.appveyor.com/project/LorenzoPapi/freezetag/build/artifacts) and download the [latest release](https://github.com/LorenzoPapi/FreezeTag/releases) of the plugin.
 2. Set up the [Impostor server](https://github.com/Impostor/Impostor) by following the instructions on their Github page.
 3. Drop the FreezeTag.dll file in the `plugins` folder of your Impostor server.
 4. To play with your client on your private server, see the instructions on the [Impostor](https://github.com/Impostor/Impostor) page.

 ## How it works
 - When the game starts the impostors will be in **RED**.
 Watch out for them if you are a crewmate!
 - A crewmate can unfreeze a frozen crewmate by standing near him for about 2-3 seconds.
 - If crewmates finish all their tasks, they win.
 If impostors kill all of the crewmate, they win.
 - In the Among Us lobby, the host can use the `/ftag on` and `/ftag off` commands in the chat to turn the FreezeTag mode on and off.
 Additionally, any player can write `/ftag help` to get an explanation about FreezeTag mode.

 **Warning: if one impostor kills a crewmate, all of the impostors gets kicked.**